stripe/stripe-android/README.md

 4. Build and run the project on your device or in the Android emulator.

 The example application ships with a sample publishable key, but if you want to test with your own Stripe account, you can [replace the value of PUBLISHABLE_KEY in PaymentActivity with your test key](https://github.com/stripe/stripe-android/blob/master/example/src/main/java/com/stripe/example/activity/PaymentActivity.java#L25).

+Three different ways of creating tokens are shown, with all the Stripe-specific logic needed for each separated into the three controllers, `AsyncTaskTokenController`, `RxTokenController`, and `IntentServiceTokenController`.